ConnectUni/connectuni.github.io/index.md

 <img width="300" alt="Settings & Privacy" src="images/SettingsNew.PNG" align="center">

 - <b>Dark Mode: </b> Our application implements a work-in-progress dark mode in which the user is able to change the preferences of their application theme within the settings page.
 The application will then invert colors to a different theme.
-Right now we have the actual functionality of the dark mode working, but the theme is still not fully implemented.

 <img width="300" alt="Dark Mode Example 1" src="images/darkmode1.png" align="center">